blparker/learn-linear-algebra/_guides/Vectors.md

 Vectors are represented as a symbol with an arrow over it: $\vec{v}$.

 ### Magnitude and direction
 Vectors have a magnitude and direction which uniquely define a vector.
 The magnitude corresponds to _how long_ a vector is, and the direction corresponds to _which direction_ the vector is pointing in.
-The magnitude is referenced as $\left\Vert\vec{v}\right\Vert$ and is calculated using the Euclidean distance:
+The magnitude is referenced as $\left\Vert\vec{v}\right\Vert$ and is calculated using the Pythagorean theorem:

 $$\left\Vert\vec{v}\right\Vert = \sqrt{(v_1)^2 + (v_2)^2 + \dots + (v_i)^2}$$